iOS: Everything you need to know about Apple’s mobile OS

 - iPhone OS 1.x.
-In 2007, this was the first version released by Apple, introducing a touch-centric system.
-When it was released, all that was said about this system was that it was the same operating system as Apple Desktops.
+Launched in 2007, this was the first version released by Apple, introducing a touch-centric system.
+When it was launched, all that was said about this system was that it was the same operating system as Apple Desktops.

 - iPhone OS 3.x.
 The release of the iPhone 3GS in 2009 came with the updated OS 3.x system.
 Apple added some new features, among the most valuable being MMS and the copy and paste feature.

 - iOS 4.x.
-In 2010 the new operating system was release with a new name ‘iOS’.
+In 2010 the new operating system was released with a new name: iOS.
 It was the first operating system that was not available for all devices, and was also the first system iPod Touch users could download for free.
 With this operating system, older devices like the iPhone 3G and iPod Touch 2nd Generation could not use the new multitasking features or the ability to set a wallpaper for the home screen.
 However, all other more recent devices offer the new multitasking features.